 While I ran upstairs to try and assess what was happening outside with branches snapping and loud booms of trees falling in the distance, I attempted to reach the Puget Sound Energy website on my mobile browser to report the outage.

 I refreshed the page multiple times while my phone said I had data coverage and was on the network (one, maybe two bars at times), but the PSE page came up as offline.
 I finally managed to get the page to load to report the outage after about 5 minutes.

 In the morning, the power was still out and it was clear this has been a devastating wind storm.
 Electrical fires were being started by downed power lines, trees were blocking two out of three exits out of the neighborhood.

-Since I didn’t have a generator for my home, I was without power and internet for nearly 24 hours.
+Since I didn’t have a generator, I was without power and internet for nearly 24 hours.
 Many updates were being posted to Facebook and Twitter but those struggled to load just as the PSE Outage listing page did.
 I couldn’t access the information I needed about repairs or status of the repairs.
 It was frustrating and isolating.